 Christmas Shopping – Know Your Rights

-Whether you purchase Online or from the High Street, you are entitled to goods which:
+Whether you purchase Online or from the High Street, there are standard consumer protections that apply entitling you to goods which:

 - Are of satisfactory quality (i.e. no defects)

 If there is an issue with any of these elements, you are entitled to a refund in full.
 As your contract is with the retailer, and not the courier who delivers the item (if bought online), you should contact the retailer directly to ask for a refund.